acmesecorg/metacrack/SQL.md

 ## Examples

-Included in the /tutorial folder is *sample1.sql* and *sample2.sql*.
+Included in the /tutorial folder is *sample1.sql*.
 We can parse the data from sample1 with this command:

 ```
 INSERT INTO MyUsers<br>